aq1018/ez_config/README.md

 })
 ```

-To configure a new service called 'new_service', you will create a YML file in
+To configure a new service called `new_service`, you will create a YML file in
 your config direcotry.
 The file has to have an extension of `.yml`.
 The name of
 the file will become the config key.
 This file has to contain at least two
 environments, `production` and `non_production`: